MyJetTools/ssh-releaser/README.md

 ```

 Please keep in mind:
-* in case of upload type - local_path has format ./xxxxx which means file is taken to be uploaded is in the same directory as step file;
+* in case of upload type - local_path has format ./xxxxx which means file is taken to be uploaded is in the same directory as install-script.yaml step file;
-* when we are using from_template case - /install-service-template.yaml and template file is in other director then step file  ./xxxxx folder relates to the step file;
-* params which are passed to a template file are going to be used as placeholders in a template file.
-Example of template parameter ${MY_PARAM}; When yaml is processed - Params  are populated first, placeholders second.
+* in case of http_post type - body has a ${./settings.yaml:url_encoded:raw} placeholder, which referees to a file in the same directory as install-script.yaml step file.

 ### example of template.yaml file

+File: /install-service-template.yaml

 ```yaml
 script:
   - type: execute